 I remember ad-man Piyush Pandey once telling that you should never tell people how to brush their teeth, instead tell them how your toothpaste makes brushing more effective.
 When you speak about your personal toilets, >35-year-olds will probably imagine going in and going out quickly.
 This is an act they have been doing since childhood and it would not be wise to tell them otherwise about their daily habits.
 On the contrary, if you look at the younger generations, the time they spend in the washrooms is quite higher.
 Some consider it the only space where they can get solitude and peace of mind.
 Others take it as an escape and an excuse to binge on their smartphones.
 Thus, there is a rising trend where people seek better tech inside their washrooms.
 We do not have all the solutions.
 Not yet, but we are one of the few that think about such problems.

-Tomorrow it is going to be a much hotter competitive space with more players in smart toilets.
-So, grab your spot at Hachimichi, while it’s still early.
+We believe today is the opportune moment for SeatO’fresh to become widespread.
+Tomorrow it is going to be a much hotter and competitive space with more players in smart toilets.
+So, we grabbed our spot with Hachimichi, while it’s still early.